Discover resources available to our donor families for honoring loved ones who shared the gift of life.

 • Originating hospital – Referring donor hospital where the patient was admitted and subsequently died.

-• Transport – Process of moving donor from originating hospital to DCC, not to be confused with transfer from one hospital unit to another within the same facility
+• Transfer – Process of moving donor from originating hospital to DCC, not to be confused with transport from one hospital unit to another within the same facility.

 FREQUENTLY ASKED QUESTIONS: